Life lessons from ultramarathons (even if you never plan to run one)

 “I can’t tell you how rewarding and beautiful it is to cross the finish line,” says Belcourt.

-But then, recalling crossing the finish line at the 160K Sinister 7 in 2019, he can.
+But then, thinking of the finish line at the 160K Sinister 7 in 2019, he can.

 “It’s life.”